 Sheets might not import at all in some international versions of Excel, e.g. French (cause: using semicolons or tabs instead of commas as delimiters)

-Another alternative is to use a text editor, open your file in it, you can now encapsulated your fields by quotes, the easiest way is to use a text editor that have the option in which you can save it with quotes on all field or an open office suite, I use the LibreOffice Calc Spreadsheet, when saving select Edit filter settings
+Another alternative is to use a text editor, open your file in it, you can now encapsulate your fields by quotes, the easiest way is to use a text editor that has the option in which you can save it with quotes on all field or an open office suite, I use the LibreOffice Calc Spreadsheet when saving select Edit filter settings

 Click Save and a box comes up select Use Text CSV Format

-Click the Use Text CSV Format, a box opens select Quote all text cells and click OK – this saves a .csv file that have each cell with Quotes.
+Click the Use Text CSV Format, a box opens select Quote all text cells and click OK – this saves a .csv file that has each cell with Quotes.